keybase/book-content/04-teams/01-chat.md

 Just like teams, subteams are “small teams” until they add chat channels and become a “big team.”
 But permissions and roles work a little differently.
 Only team owners and admins can make subteams.
 Subteams do not have owners.
 Subteams may have implicit admins, people who are admins of the parent team but not of this subteam.
 Implicit admins do not have access to files and chats shared within a subteam.

-{# Docs say this: “An implicit admin of a subteam who hasn't been explicitly added to the subteam does not get access to server-gated keys for that team, and therefore does not get access to KBFS and chat data.
+{# Docs say this: “An implicit admin of a subteam who hasn’t been explicitly added to the subteam does not get access to server-gated keys for that team, and therefore does not get access to KBFS and chat data.
 Thus, a subteam can avoid dangerous situations in which all of its members have lost their access to data.”
 BUT implicit admins can delete subteams, which would delete all of their files and chats. #}

 [Learn more about how subteams work on Keybase](https://keybase.io/docs/teams/design).